CarloCattano/oscAutomataPD/README.md

 - change line 41 on index.html and replace the ip with your pi IP : const socket = io('yourIP:8000');
 - To run the pd patch from terminal open a terminal and write the following commands.
   This command is for my own setup using external audio soundcard and 1 midi controller:
     - pd -nogui -r 44100 -verbose -audioadddev MobilePre -audiobuf 32 -midiaddindev /dev/midi2 main.pd
     **you should be fine with:  pd -nogui main.pd (check pd -h for a detailed list of commands)

 -Then in another terminal : node app.js
             this will start the server

 -Connect a device to the same WiFi network and browse to [yourPiIP:8000] you should see the UI and be able to control the patch.
   **Tested with firefox and chrome from android and iOS devices.

 This is an open project and I encourage you to give me a hand if you can , since I have limited time and skills

 Current Bugs:
--Polyphonic synth ignores release....
+-Polyphonic synth ignores release...
 -Arpegiator sliders dont work on mobile for some reason (blames nexusUI instead of his own lack of knowledge) -...